jrcunning/SymITS2/README.md

 - **build_phyloseq.R**
    This script takes five command line arguments (1: taxonomic assignment output from run_nw.R, 2: sample metadata, 3: OTU table, 4: duplicate reference taxa names, 5: output filename) and builds an R [phyloseq](https://bioconductor.org/packages/release/bioc/html/phyloseq.html) object, saving as .RData file.
 - **filter_notsym.R**
-   This script imports a phyloseq object, identifies OTUs whose best taxonomic assignment from the reference database was \<90% similar, and BLASTs the corresponding sequences to the NCBI nr database.
+   This script imports a phyloseq object, identifies OTUs whose best taxonomic assignment from the reference database was \<90% similar, and BLASTs the corresponding sequences to the NCBI nt database (need to download local copy of NCBI nt database).
 If the top hit returned does not contain the string "Symbiodinium", then the OTU is assumed to not be *Symbiodinium*.
-A filtered phyloseq object without these OTUs is returned and saved as .RData file. takes three command line arguments (1: phyloseq object .RData, 2: rep set fasta file, 3: output filename).
+A filtered phyloseq object without these OTUs is returned and saved as .RData file. takes three command line arguments (1: phyloseq object .RData, 2: rep set fasta file, 3: output filename, 4: path to local nt database).